Info-443-Spring-2023/project-1-scast26/README.md

 - **Code Smells**: At a quick glance, there are two distinct code smells apparent in the code: duplicated code, and unnecessary loops.

+- **Documentation and Readability**: Overall, this code does not include enough with information regarding documentation or descriptions on how the code is structured or what the purpose of different sections are.
+There are a few inline comments that represent the difference between certain sections of code, such as when a user is logged in or logged out.

 # Automated Tests

 To run the tests for this repository, here are the steps after saving the repository locally: